Building an embed creates the interface for your readers to interact with your guide.

 Section order

-To only show specific groups (for example, limited to districts relevant to a particular region), select those groups from the “Groups” dropdown.
-They will appear in a list to the right, where they can be rearranged and removed.
+To have your embed only show specific groups (for example, limited to districts relevant to a particular region), click “Filter to groups” next to the race .

 Get the embed code

-The embed code is at the top of the embed screen for every saved embed (for new embeds, you must save before it shows up).
+The embed code is available. when you click the “View Code” button at the to right ofo. the embed screen for every saved embed (for new embeds, you must save before it shows up).

 Copy that code into your web site as raw HTML or script (often a similar process to how you would embed something from social media or charting/visualization tools).
 The embed code does not change when you make changes to the embed code settings or races – once the embed is created, the code stays the same and changes are automatically reflected on your site.